 - Institutional memory.
 Making responsibilities fractal — mirrored from team to agency — ensures they survive leadership changes.

-Core artifact: the Engagement Contract
+Core artefact: the Engagement Contract

 Four headings to remember (one page if possible):